arpa2/howto/buildsystem.md

 CMake
 -----

-Most ARPA2 (sub-)projects and products are being converted to building with CMake [1]; CMake is a meta-build system, that generates files for an actual build system that does the work (e.g. CMake generates Makefiles or ninja configuration, and you run make or ninja to do the build itself).
+Most ARPA2 (sub-)projects and products are use CMake [1] for configuration and building; CMake is a meta-build system, that generates files for an actual build system that does the work (e.g. CMake generates Makefiles or ninja configuration, and you run make or ninja to do the build itself).
 In this way it is comparable to autotools, but seems to be a nicer solution